At some point in the early 20th century, people started calling cannabis joints “muggles.”

 At Mugglehead Magazine, we feel the same.
 We believe sound science and equitable policy should eliminate prohibition’s racist, classist underpinnings, creating a fair economy that benefits all.

-By way of journalism, we want to give our readers key information on cannabis and its psychedelic cousins as they move toward the global mainstream.
+By way of journalism, we give our readers key information on alternative investment news such as cannabis and its psychedelic cousins as they move toward the global mainstream.

 Thanks for reading.